dariuskl/belmoor/README.md

 - Stuffed J6 with FTSH-105-01-F-DV-K-P and SWCLK, SWDIO series resistors as 10R.
 - Stuffed SW1 with a simple generic push button.
+- Stuffed C26 as 100 nF and R29 as 1k.
 - U4 (USBLC6-2) had a short from VBUS to GND.
 Removed.

 ### S/N 1076

 - Stuffed J6 with FTSH-105-01-F-DV-K-P and SWCLK, SWDIO series resistors as 10R.
+- Stuffed SW1 with a simple generic push button.
+- Stuffed C26 as 100 nF and R29 as 1k.
 - Resoldered mains-side power supply capacitors, which were stood off the board.
 - U4 prevented device from enumerating.
 Removed.
 Exact fault of the IC still to be determined.